 The Excellence in Local Government Awards showcase best practice in local government and recognise the skills, hard work, innovation and enthusiasm within local government that can often go unrecognised.
 The Excellence in Local Government Awards are held in conjunction with the Department of Housing, Planning and Local Government.

 - ELG Awards 2020 Category Descriptions

-- ELG Awards 2019 Terms & Conditions for Entry
+- ELG Awards 2020 Terms and Conditions for Entry

 - Age Friendly Initiative